 7. Make sure to test your spa water at least once per week and always after adding new water.
 Make sure that the pH and TOTAL ALKALINITY is within the proper ranges.

-Also, always get your sample water from at least 12 inches below the surface.
-If you’re using test strips be sure to replace them if they are 6 months past the expiration date.
+Always get your sample water from at least 12 inches below the surface.
+If you’re using test strips be sure to replace them if they are past the expiration date.